 Building from Susan J. Ellis’ legacy of advocacy for the professionalization of the volunteer engagement field, we are presently focused on providing two resources to the field – a professional journal and the Ellis Archive.

 The Foundation publishes a professional quarterly journal called e-Volunteerism which is written for leaders of volunteer engagement around the world who want to be informed and challenged about volunteering trends and issues.
 Originally established in September 2000 by Ellis and her colleague, Steve McCurley, e-Volunteerism was the first and only electronic publication for the field, combining the best characteristics of a printed professional journal with the advantages and potential of Internet technology.

 - provide thought-provoking information on all aspects of volunteer involvement;

 - tap into an international base of knowledge and experience; and

 In 2020, e-Volunteerism‘s editor-in-chief Rob Jackson, leads a review of the journal’s content and design and plans a re-launch of the journal for its 20th anniversary in October 2020.
 The re-launch will both celebrate this important milestone and ensure that the journal stays relevant for another two decades.

-The Foundation is building and will continue to maintain the Ellis Archive on the Professional Leadership of Volunteers, a centralized online repository of materials and information which documents the evolution of the field of volunteer engagement and the profession of volunteer administration.
+The Foundation maintains the Ellis Archive on the Professional Leadership of Volunteers, a centralized online repository of materials and information which documents the evolution of the field of volunteer engagement and the profession of volunteer administration.

-As the lead archivist, Katie Campbell is compiling the Ellis Archive from the many articles, sample materials and other documents that Susan saved throughout her career – most of these from pre-internet eras.
+As the lead archivist, Katie Campbell compiled the Ellis Archive from the many articles, sample materials and other documents that Susan saved throughout her career – most of these from pre-internet eras.
 The Foundation anticipates expanding the Ellis Archive with collections from other experts in the field.